-When screening for HBV in potential organ donors, HBsAg, HBcAb and HBsAb are all required to identify and distinguish between current infection, prior cleared infection, vaccination or no exposure.38 HBV-NAT is also recommended for all donors, especially as persistent latent HBV infection may occur.
-Table 2.5 below summarises the interpretation of donor HBV screening and recommendations for utilisation and Figure 2.2 provides a further decision flow framework for HBV testing and use of organs from HBV positive donors.
+Screening for hepatitis B virus (HBV) in potential organ donors uses hepatitis B surface antigen (HBsAg), hepatitis B core antibody (HBcAb) and hepatitis B surface antibody (HBsAb) to distinguish between current infection, prior cleared infection, vaccination, or no exposure.38 HBV nucleic acid testing (NAT) is also recommended for all donors as occult HBV infection may occur.
+This is generally available prior to transplantation, but if NAT results are not yet available, the pathway for a NAT +ve donor should be followed (see Figure 2.2).
+Recipient immunity to HBV is usually defined by HBsAb titre >10IU/L, although weak evidence suggests possible additional benefits of titres >100IU/L where an increased risk of HBV transmission exists in the post-transplant setting.^{39,40} Table 2.5 below summarises the interpretation of donor HBV screening and recommendations for utilisation.
+Figure 2.2 provides a further decision flow framework for the interpretation of HBV test results and utilisation of organs from HBV infected donors.